microsoft/fluentui-system-icons/ios/README.md

 #### 1. Will this increase my apps build size

-No, but please remember to set setup the script using the instructions above ^ to strip out all unused assets.
+It will only increase for the icons you use in your app but you'll need to set up the script using the instructions above ^ to strip out all unused assets.

-#### 2. Why are their assets of different sizes?
+#### 2. Why are there assets of different sizes?
 Can't all PDFs be scaled?

 Technically they can!
-But design has tailored each icon to each specific size.
+But the design team has tailored each icon to each specific size.
 For example, smaller icons generally have less detail in the image.